MyParcelCOM/docs/content/php-sdk/advanced-usage.md

 );
 ```

-The example above uses the `php-http/curl-client` package, which is an implementation of the httplug.
+The example above uses the `php-http/curl-client` package, which is an implementation of the `php-http/httplug` package.

 ## Custom resource classes
 The SDK uses the `MyParcelCom\ApiSdk\Resources\ResourceFactory` to instantiate and hydrate all resource objects.
 If you want the SDK to instantiate your own classes and hydrate them, a `ResourceFactory` can be created and factory callables can be added to it to define how to instantiate a resource.
 Note that